- You must have a current motorcycle endorsement, as well as a legally insured and registered motorcycle.

 We will take regular breaks so we remain fresh and we will also enjoy a lunch to discuss our day.

 -Debriefing/Video Review (Personal video for one-on-one and one-on-two students only)

 To end our session, we will sit down and talk.
 I will show you the video that I took.
 We can also discuss your riding and the next steps you can take toward more riding enjoyment and safety.

 -2 Day Group Tours:

-End of day video discussion over dinner and dessert.
-Second day begins with briefing with more parking lot drills and then a full day ride.
+Laughs and discussion over dinner and dessert.
+Second day begins with video and briefing with more parking lot drills and then a full day ride.

 Please Read the Payment and Cancellation Policy Page.

 Tours are available on weekdays and weekends.
 Contact me to discuss your needs.

 Contact Ken to discuss training dates and Payment MethodsScholarships are available for BMW/MOA members.

 Riding in the Zone, LLC is chartered and insured through the American Motorcyclist Association